edabrowska/el_passion_psd/README.md

 ### BEM

-We recommend you to create your styles using BEM structure.
+We recommend to create your styles using BEM structure.
 - (What is BEM?)[http://getbem.com/introduction/]
 - [bemCx](https://www.npmjs.com/package/bem-modifiers) - Simple utility inspired by classnames that glues class with --modifiers.